high visibility mode: ON / OFF

 Brochures and Direct Mail come in all sorts of sizes.
 This is an example of a single folded postcard created for SMU's Lyle School of Engineering.

 To the left you can see a book cover for one of The Infinity Project textbooks.
+I'm showing it opened and flattened because it was designed so the logo would look continuous when the book was open.

 Newsletters are a great way to provide news and information to your target market.